UCLALibrary/hauth/README.md

 This will run the build and all the unit and integration tests.

+To run the integration tests with optional environment variables set, run:

+    mvn -Poptional-env-vars verify

 ## Running in Developer Mode

 To bring up the server locally for testing or development purposes, run: